-St. Vincent’s Center for Handicapped Children was established in 1945 by Sister Joan Margaret of the Community of St Margaret.
-It’s goal is to educate handicapped children, including blind, deaf, and physically challenged students.
+St. Vincent’s Center for Handicapped Children was established in 1945 by Sister Joan Margaret of the Community of St Margaret with the goal to educate handicapped children, including blind, deaf, and physically challenged students.
 Since Sister Joan retired, the school has been owned and operated by the Diocese of Haiti.
 Most of the 200 students are day students.
-Resident children include true orphans as well as students whose families live far away from the capital city and so board their children at St Vincent’s.
-St Vincent’s is the only school in Haiti to provide education for blind children, and one of only 2 schools to educate deaf children.
+Resident children include true orphans as well as students whose families live far away from the capital city and therefore board their children at St Vincent’s.
+St. Vincent’s is the only school in Haiti that provides education for blind children, and one of only two schools to educate deaf children.

 Any funds we raise go directly to St. Vincent’s Center for Handicapped Children in Port-au-Prince.
 Our organization is run completely by volunteers who donate their time, talents, and resources to fund service trips, medical supplies, and scholarships.
 Donated funds are used primarily to buy medical supplies and vitamins.
 In addition, we fund education scholarships for some of the older students to attend high school, or for some resident children whose families are unable to pay tuition.

 See more information about the Margaret Vincent Scholarship Fund HERE.

 Some of our grants have helped fund the refurbishment of St. Vincent’s water supply and school facilities, support teachers with school supplies, and provide emergency funding for staff salaries or other contingencies.
 Team members pay their own travel expenses.
 We have separate travel funds established for donors who wish to help volunteers with their airfare or lodging expenses in Haiti.

 See more information about the Drew Woodruff Travel Fund HERE.